openflighthpc/docs.openflighthpc.org/docs/flight-solo/understand-solo/user-data.md

 ### `SHAREPUBKEY`

-: If set to true then this node will share the root user’s pub ssh key over the local network on port 1234.
+: If set to true then this node will share the root user's pub ssh key over the local network on port 1234.
 This means that any solo images with `SERVER` set to this node will attempt to grab its public key to allow root SSH between your cluster.

     ```bash title="Example Usage"
     SHAREPUBKEY=true